fluowhy/Webcam-Style-Transfer-Video-Temporal-Consistency/README.md

 ![](result.png?raw=true)

 The screenshot is the actual video from the webcam and processed images.
+The fps bottleneck seems to be the style transfer algorithm.